Did You Know?

 Food and Exercise Needs

-➔It’s ideal to feed dry kibble meant for small dogs.
+➔If feeding premium quality kibble it’s ideal to feed kibble meant for small dogs.
 When choosing food for Jackapoos, always check the ingredients on the package.
-Look for a brand which contains chicken, rice, and chicken fat.
+Look for a brand that contains chicken, rice, and chicken fat.
 The food should be high in protein, as protein-rich food helps them gain all energy and calories they’ve burned by playing and jumping around.